asif18/allocations/api/README.md

 # allocations
-MikiFi is a web-based application using Angular, PHP and Mikrotik API.
-This application is using for manage Mikrotik box such as hotspot, interface monitoring, queues and manage user etc.
+Allocations is a web-based application using Angular, PHP.
+This application is using for manage allocation, container delivery and monitor etc.,